The Education Pathway: Things to Know

-*Practicum experiences are identified as “field experience” early in the program and involve observation and some participation.
-Once the candidate begins to teach some lessons, and therefore impact student learning, practicum experiences are then classified as “clinical experience.”
+“Field experience” generally occurs early in the program and involves observation and some participation.
+Once the candidate begins to teach some lessons, and thus impact student learning, practical experience is then classified as “clinical experience.”

 Student Teaching: Where Content Knowledge and Clinical Practice Converge…

 The single most important component of the School of Education program is a successful student teaching experience.